IBPhilippov/GDELT_Cooperation_Dashboard/README.md

    - ingests data into a bucket in data lake created by terraform
    - reads data from bucket, initiates the spark session
    - gets the dictionaries of codes from GDELT-project site using requests-module.
-   - joins dictionaries with the data on events.
-Using Spark, it aggregates data, counting number of unique events per each type, each actor couple, each county per day.
+   - using Spark, joins dictionaries with the data on events, and then aggregates data, counting number of unique events per each type, each actor couple, each county per day.
    - inserts aggregated data into table **GCP_PROJECT_NAME.BQ_DATASET_NAME.events** in BigQuery.

 The pipeline is run from docker-compose command instruction.
 Preparation of Mage image to use Spark is defined in /mage/Dockerfile.